mmanuel-pencilneck/unisubs/README.markdown

    Now the entire project will be in the unisubs directory.

 2. Install VirtualBox and vagrant if you don't have them yet.
-Then type:
+Then move into the "unisubs" directory and type:

         vagrant up